France calls for European aid after 27 migrant deaths at sea

 He also suggested that by hiring people living in the country illegally, British employers are encouraging illegal migration to English shores.

 “English employers use this labor to make the things that the English manufacture and consume,” he said.
-“We say reform your labor market.
-Tell English employers that we need them to be as patriotic as the conservative government.”
+“We say reform your labor market.”

-Ever-increasing numbers of people fleeing conflict or poverty in Afghanistan, Sudan, Iraq, Eritrea or elsewhere are risking the perilous journey in small, unseaworthy craft from France, hoping to win asylum or find better opportunities in Britain.
-The crossings have tripled this year compared to 2020.
+U.K. officials, meanwhile, criticize France for rejecting their offer of British police and border officers to conduct joint patrols along the channel coast with French police.

+British Prime Minister Boris Johnson said Wednesday it was clear that French operations to stop migrant boats from leaving French shores “haven’t been enough.”

-Macron advocated an immediate funding boost for the European Union’s border agency, Frontex, and an emergency meeting of European government ministers, according to his office.
+Macron advocated an immediate funding boost for the European Union’s border agency, Frontex, according to his office.

 “France will not allow the Channel to become a cemetery,” Macron said.